ChristianRich/Firebase-API/README.md

-# Eclipx coding challenge: Node.js Firebase API authentication
+# Node.js Firebase API authentication

 This repo contains the Firebase authentication API for the React front-end This API is built using ES6 and compiled with Babel.